mbenford/ngTagsInput/README.md

 ## Building from the source code

-If you want to build the directive yourself, follow the steps below:
+Building the directive is a four-step process:

 - Install Node.js;
 - Install PhantomJS;